Kit Ordering Integration Guide¶

 Option 1: Webhooks (Recommended)¶

-Webhooks allow Gencove to automatically notify your application when sample statuses change.
-This is more efficient than polling and provides real-time updates.
+Webhooks allow Gencove to automatically notify your application when samples reach a final status (succeeded or failed_qc).
+This is more efficient than polling and provides real-time updates when results are ready.

 To set up webhooks see our integration guide.